-We tell many of our brides to rethink the only-one-hour-between-ceremony-and-reception-for-pictures rule.
-Here's how that standard timeline really works (imagine you're the bride): The ceremony begins a little late, because a bridesmaid couldn't find her shoes.
-You're totally flustered, but it's time to walk down the aisle.
-You eagerly await that "First Glance" of your groom.
-Except the you're coming down a long aisle, or from down the beach, or the back of the room.
-The guests stand, and all you groom sees is the top of a veil moving toward him.
-He may get choked up, but by the time the you reach him, he's masked his emotions again.
+We tell many of our brides to rethink the only one hour between ceremony and reception for wedding photos rule.
+Here’s how that standard timeline really works (imagine you’re the bride): The ceremony begins a little late, because a bridesmaid couldn’t find her shoes.
+You’re totally flustered, but it’s time to walk down the aisle.
+You eagerly await that “First Glance” of your groom.
+Except the you’re coming down a long aisle, or from down the beach, or the back of the room.
+The guests stand, and all your groom sees is the top of a veil moving toward him.
+He may get choked up, but by the time the you reach him, he’s masked his emotions again.

 Now let’s rewrite that script.
 You plan for your bridal party to be completely dressed and ready an hour and a half before the ceremony.
 No last minute rush.
 You and your groom have arranged a pre-ceremony reveal.
 You leave all your bridesmaids behind for a special rendezvous.
 Outside, in a courtyard, or perhaps on the beach, your groom nervously waits for you.
 His back is turned.

 You silently walk up behind him and tap him on the shoulder.

 He turns and sees you for the first time, close enough to touch, his eyes full of love.
 He can see every little detail up close.
 You giggle, he looks down at his shoes, you hug, you kiss.
 You two are alone in the world for this special moment.

 When the butterflies in your stomach subside, you have a chance to talk.
 You tell him how you could hardly sleep last night; he tells you that he couldn’t find his socks and is wearing a mismatched pair.
 After you’ve reconnected, your photographers (who’ve secretly been photographing all along) take the time for some romantic photos that you wouldn’t have had time for after the ceremony.